 She is a popular and entertaining speaker at conferences and award ceremonies, bringing a unique and insightful perspective on technology, diversity and innovation.

-Maggie was a reporter on the recent BBC 1 series Bang Goes The Theory‘, has provided analysis and comment on technology for BBC News and is a regular online writer of educational and technology comment pieces.
-Maggie has a unique resonance with audiences having grown up with them on shows like Swap Shop and Tomorrow’s World.
-Many of the everyday innovations we now take for granted were demonstrated on live television for the very first time by Maggie – the first truly mobile phone, voice recognition, the first car navigation system, the first example of virtual reality, the first fax machine, even the first supermarket barcode reader.
+Maggie was a reporter on the recent BBC 1 series Bang Goes The Theory and has a unique resonance with audiences, having grown up with them on shows like Swap Shop and Tomorrow’s World.
+Many of the everyday innovations we now take for granted were demonstrated on live television for the very first time by Maggie, including the first truly mobile phone, voice recognition, the first car navigation system, the first example of virtual reality, the first fax machine, even the first supermarket barcode reader.

 Maggie’s extensive radio and television career includes work with ITV, Channel 4, SKY and Channel 5.
-She has covered stories all over the world, from earthquake prediction systems in Iceland, to water sanitation systems in Zaartari refugee camp on the Syrian/Jordan border, to possibly the most dangerous system for rescuing people from ski cable cars in Switzerland.
-She worked on a project with the BBC, NHK (Japan) and RAI (Italy) to give the first live international demonstration of Super Hi-Vision,
+She has covered stories worldwide, from earthquake prediction systems in Iceland to water sanitation systems in the Zaartari refugee camp on the Syrian/Jordan border to possibly the most dangerous system for rescuing people from ski cable cars in Switzerland.
+She worked on a project with the BBC, NHK (Japan) and RAI (Italy) to give the first live international demonstration of Super Hi-Vision.

-Her reporting career on live programmes from Hospital Watch to This Morning, on network television and on local radio has taken her into every imaginable and unimaginable situation.
-“The most memorable moments have come from people I’ve met, who have been generous to trust me with their stories and experiences.
-I never take this job for granted.”
+Her reporting career on live programmes, from Hospital Watch to This Morning, on network television and local radio has taken her into every imaginable and unimaginable situation.

-In November 2008, she pioneered TeenTech, collaborating with business, education and professional organisations to create a lively initiative which brings teenagers, scientists and technology companies together.
-“The kids had their stereotypical image of engineers completely reversed and the companies were staggered by the enthusiasm and innate talent of the teenagers.”
-The BBC1 Politics Show devoted half their programme to the event.
+In November 2008, she founded TeenTech, collaborating with business, education, and professional organisations to create a lively initiative that brings teenagers, scientists, and technology companies together.

 UK Digital Skills TaskForce